mbianchidev/mbianchidev/note-to-recruiters.md

   - *On a serious note, I never had issues with delivering results in my career, I'm a responsible and reliable person.*

 ### 🎪 Event Sponsorship
-- Sponsor events that I organize
+- Sponsor events that I organize, very optionally.

 > **TLDR; just be a nice company to me and I will be a very nice employee/freelancer to you.**